lijahoffman/lijahoffman/README.md

 ### Hi there 👋 My name is Lija.

-##I use data-driven approaches to explore the things that make me feel fulfilled ✨
+## I use data-driven approaches to explore the things that make me feel fulfilled ✨ I ...

-I am passionate about wellness and have a background in Psychology and clinical research 🍃
+- 🍃 Am passionate about wellness and have a background in Psychology and clinical research.

-I have a lifelong love of fashion and believe that it is one of the truest forms of self-expression.
-I focus on consumer consumer behavior and am particularly interested in the use of of AI and machine learning in trend forecasting 👗 👡
+- 👡 Have a lifelong love of fashion and believe that it is one of the truest forms of self-expression.
+I focus on consumer behavior and am particularly interested in the use of of AI and machine learning in trend forecasting.